-1. I think it’s funny that the day after CIBC predicted a market bottom, stock markets in Canada and the US dropped 4-5%.
+1. I think it’s funny that the day after CIBC predicted a market bottom (the web page with this article has disappeared since the time of writing), stock markets in Canada and the US dropped 4-5%.
 It seems to be human nature to listen to these predictions when all evidence shows that nobody knows what will happen to stocks in the short term.
 I believe those who say that current stock prices will seem low looking back 5 or 10 years from now, but that doesn’t preclude the possibility of another 20% drop in the short term.

 2. Larry MacDonald makes a sensible argument that the government should not bail out auto companies.
 The banking system is having a short-term liquidity problem.
 North American auto companies have been losing the competitive battle for decades.